HSUPipeline/Overview/Templates.md

 # Templates

-This section provides an overview and guide to using the HSUPipeline, including introducing the templates.
+This section provides an overview and guide to using the HSNPipeline, including introducing the templates.

 ## Table of Contents